Logic-py/python-template/README.md

 # Python Template

-A template project for Python, designed to streamline the creation of Python projects using best practices.
+This is a template project for Python, designed to streamline the creation of Python projects using best practices.

 ## Table of Contents